 Office hours and communications: Wednesdays 12:00-3:00 online, but I do enjoy meeting my students face to face.
 I am on campus several Wednesdays this semester for faculty meetings.
 For technical issues or help troubleshooting Canvas or any other UT software such as Zoom, or downloaded software such as MS Word, please contact OIT at http://remedy.utk.edu/contact/ or call the helpdesk at 865-974-9900.

 I check email once a day, but not on weekends.
-I respond as soon as possible, usually within 24 hours.
+I do not check Canvas internal messaging.
+It is laborious, and ineffective.
+I do not regularly check my office voicemail messaging.
+I respond to emails as soon as possible, usually within 24 hours.
 Note that I do not require documents be printed, ever.
+IF you mail me something through campus mail, it may take quite some time for me to get it.
 Please do not ask for handouts, slides, or printed texts.
 All papers, presentations, class handouts and other materials will always be digital, and available on this website, or the university appointed LMS.
-All submissions will process through the LMS only.
+All assignment submissions will process through the LMS only.

 Revision is a staple part of graduate writing and employed in this course.
 When submitting revisions, remember tracked changes must be visible and to add R1 to the end of your file name after my initials.
 Please read my policy on long form written work prior to asking questions about revisions.
 In teaching academic writing for over 20 years, I find this strategy is by far the most effective.